charan-1230/Custom_C-Shell/README.md

 - `fg_and_bg.h` and `fg_and_bg.c`: Implements `fg` and `bg` commands.
 - `neonate.h` and `neonate.c`: Implements the `neonate` command.
 - `man.h` and `man.c`: Implements the `iMan` command.
+- `pipes.h` and `pipes.c`: Implements pipe functionality and redirection with pipes.

 ---